krunalijain/AWS-Cert-Resources/AWS CCP/AWS CCP(CLF-C01) Resources.md

 -> STANDARD    - upto 75% of reducing costs compared to On-Demand.
 -> CONVERTIBLE - upto 54% of reducing costs compared to On-Demand.
 **Payment Methods**
--> All upfront (Pre paid)       : Full payment at the start of the term -> Partial Upfront   : Some amount has to be payed then remaining is been discounted at hourly rate while billing -> No Upfront        : all is discounted at hourly rate regardless of Reserved Instance.
+- All upfront (Pre paid): Full payment at the start of the term
+- Partial Upfront       : Some amount has to be payed then remaining is been discounted at hourly rate while billing
+- No Upfront            : all is discounted at hourly rate regardless of Reserved Instance.
--> RIs can be shared between multiple accounts
+- RIs can be shared between multiple accounts
--> Unused RIs can be sold in Reserved Instance Marketplace.
+- Unused RIs can be sold in Reserved Instance Marketplace.

 ### SPOT INSTANCES:
--> Unused compute capacity (Idle Servers).
+- Unused compute capacity (Idle Servers).
--> Discount of 90% compared to On-Demand.
+- Discount of 90% compared to On-Demand.
--> Flexible STRAT & END Time of applications.
+- Flexible STRAT & END Time of applications.
--> Feasible at very LOW COMPUTE COST.
+- Feasible at very LOW COMPUTE COST.
--> Load Balancing, Flexible & Big Data Workloads.
+- Load Balancing, Flexible & Big Data Workloads.

 -> AWS BATCH: very convinient to use with SPOT.
 (Commonly we use Spot with AWS BATCH).
 -> If Terminated by AWS   : won't be charged for partial hour of usage.